Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3.

-Your harsh training hardened your body to a degree most humans can’t comprehend, you gain the following benefit:
+Your harsh training hardened your body to a degree most humans can’t comprehend.

 * You can use your Stone’s Endurance feature a number of times equal to your Constitution modifier (minimum of 1) before you have to finish a long rest.